Sending an Update

 Letter of Interest

 A Letter of Interest expresses a strong interest in a specific school.
 Your goal is to remind them of the strengths of your application and perhaps help you stand out from other applicants.
 You can also provide new, significant information and so this Letter can serve the same function as (and replace) an Update.
 The additional factor is that you explain why you are attracted to their school and how your background might fit with their program.
+These letters are often sent later in the cycle.

 Thank You Note